St. Anne Sale and St. Francis Sale Moor - Incumbent

 • An ability to look at our parish and our gifts and help us grow a new vision whilst valuing our traditions.

 • A kind priest with a pastoral heart.

 • A good communicator.

-• A good sense of humour (the quality most frequently mentioned by our congregation).
+• A good sense of humour.

 The Diocese of Chester is in the province of York in the Church of England, part of the global Anglican Communion.
 For more information about our life, ministry and work please visit our website www.chester.anglican.org We are linked with the Anglican Church of Melanesia in the Solomon Islands and the Dioceses of Aru and Boga in the Democratic Republic of Congo.

 The Diocese covers an area of 1025 square miles, approximately the old Victorian County of Chester, including parts which subsequently became absorbed into Merseyside and Greater Manchester.
 The Rivers Mersey and Tame approximately delineate the boundary with Liverpool and Manchester.
 There are areas of dense urban population, mainly in the north, stretching from Birkenhead to East Manchester.
 There are prosperous suburban regions of West and South Wirral, Chester and south of Manchester, with a mainly rural heartland, bounded by the Derbyshire Pennines and the Welsh Border.
 The overall population is around 1.6 million.